mingzhao1103/Covid19_R/README.md

-## Effectiveness of Vaccine Boosters against COVID-19: A County-Level Study in the U.S
+## Effectiveness of Vaccine Boosters against COVID-19: A County-Level Study in the U.S.

 #### Project Goal